 Economists polled by Reuters had forecast payrolls increasing by 325,000 jobs last month.
 Estimates ranged from as low as 250,000 jobs added to as high as 477,000.

-The report also showed solid wage gains last month, sketching a picture of an that continues to expand, although at a moderate pace.
+The report also showed solid wage gains last month, sketching a picture of an economy that continues to expand, although at a moderate pace.
 The Fed is trying to dampen labor demand to tame inflation, without driving the unemployment rate too high.
 The U.S. central bank’s hawkish monetary posture and the accompanying tightening of financial conditions have left investors fearful of a recession next year.

-Economists are split on whether the moderation in the pace of is because of cooling labor demand or worker shortages.
+Economists are split on whether the moderation in the pace of job growth is because of cooling labor demand or worker shortages.
 They urge investors to focus on the unemployment rate and wage growth to gauge the tightness of the jobs market.

 There were 11.4 million job openings at the end of April, with nearly two positions for every unemployed person.